 Note: DER-encoded certificates are not supported.

-- Select the platforms that the certificate is a CA for.
+- For Certificate Authority, select the platforms that the certificate is a CA for.

 - Click Add.